jef144/RepData_PeerAssessment1/README.md

 ## Data

-The data for this assignment can be downloaded from the course web
+The data for this assignment was  downloaded from the course web site on Feb 7, 2016 at 9:06 EDT.
+The data was stored locally to  reduce the latency of reading the file over the internet.
-site:

 * Dataset: [Activity monitoring data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) [52K]